beccam/katakoda-scenarios/python/step2.md

 Before we can start executing any queries against a Cassandra, we need to setup an instance of `Cluster`.
+It is the main class to use when interacting with a Cassandra cluster.
 As the name suggests, you will typically have one instance of `Cluster` for each Cassandra cluster you want to interact with.

 The simplest way to create a Cluster is like this: